Yaswanth-917/Java-FullStack-Notes/Core Java Notes/Language_Fundamentals/Language Fundamentals.md

     }
 }
 ```
-* If we want to specify dimension before the variable, that facility is applicable only for first variable in a declaration.
+* If we *want to specify dimension before the variable*, that *facility is applicable only for first variable in a declaration*.
-* If we are trying to apply for remaining variables, we will get compile time error.
+* If we are *trying to apply for remaining variables*, we *will get compile time error*.
 ```java
 public class Temp {
     public static void main(String[] args) {